HOW CAN WE HELP?

 Ground Space

-The Ground Space is the area that wireless carriers lease from property owners, upon which they build cell towers and cell sites, and place shelters, generators, and additional equipment.
+The Ground Space is the area that wireless carriers lease from property owners, upon which they build cell towers, cell sites and place shelters, generators and additional equipment.

 The Generator is powered by gas or diesel and used as emergency back-up to keep cell sites operational during power outages.